 In this post you will learn …

-- Learn about the different types of window condensation.
+- Learn about the different types of window condensation forms.

-- Learn about tips to help avoid window condensation.
+- Learn about tips to help avoid window condensation problems.

-Window condensation can be downright irritating, and in some cases, it can even damage your home, especially if you have older windows.
-It can rot wood molding and damage plaster, and the excess moisture in your home, which causes interior condensation, can damage your entire home, not just the areas around the windows.
+Window condensation can be downright irritating and, in some cases, it can even damage your home.
+Condensation can rot wood molding and damage plaster, and the excess moisture in your home, which causes interior condensation, can damage your entire home, not just the areas around the windows.

 Interior window condensation is caused by excessive moisture in the house, and it often occurs in the winter when the warm air inside the house condenses on the cold windows.
 Exterior window condensation is simply dew and occurs when the window is colder than the dew point.
 Condensation between window panes occurs when the seal between the panes is broken or when the desiccant inside the windows is saturated.

 For more information about the causes of window condensation, read pages 23-26 in our maintenance guide.

 How to Stop Window Condensation